-- A.11 Hull and East Yorkshire's employment profile and geography, including clustering of engineering, manufacturing, logistics, construction, and professional services around the Energy Estuary, means that the area is well-positioned within the context of a green COVID recovery that prioritises green infrastructure and growth. - A.12 The HEY LEP Economic Growth and Workforce Wellbeing Strategy, 2021, (see Annex B) highlights Green Growth as a priority and states that Hull and East Yorkshire aims to be a net zero carbon industrial cluster by 2040.
+- A.11 When looking at employment by government priority sector, Fig A.2 highlights that employment within the digital and technology sector in particular is under-represented compared to national levels (3% in the HEY region vs 5% nationally). - A.12 Hull and East Yorkshire's employment profile and geography, including clustering of engineering, manufacturing, logistics, construction, and professional services around the Energy Estuary, means that the area is well-positioned within the context of a green COVID recovery that prioritises green infrastructure and growth. - A.13 The HEY LEP Economic Growth and Workforce Wellbeing Strategy, 2021, (see Annex B) highlights Green Growth as a priority and states that Hull and East Yorkshire aims to be a net zero carbon industrial cluster by 2040.
 This aligns with the current strengths and capabilities on the Humber Estuary.